corpserot/luanti_lsp_definitions/GUIDE.md

     e.g `---@diagnostic disable-next-line: lowercase-global`

 # Referencing Luanti source code
-This library definition provides hints to relevant C++ code of classes, functions and more through `@see` references.
+This Luadef provides hints to relevant C++ code of classes, functions and more through `@see` references.
 However, they are incomplete in the sense that you *need* to explore the codebase on your own.
 It's a good start for game and mod developers if they ever need to dive deep, but simple file references could only take you so far.

-For example, the library definition points towards the `luanti/src/nodetimer.cpp` file but even after reading it you won't really understand where, when and how it is used.
+For example, the Luadef points towards the `luanti/src/nodetimer.cpp` file but even after reading it you won't really understand where, when and how it is used.
 Or even how it might interact with other features of the engine.

 # Dependencies
 Dependencies matter for annotations.
 If code is annotated, you'll have to fetch the code.
-If it has a library definition, you'll have to fetch the library definition instead.
+If it has a Luadef, you'll have to fetch the Luadef instead.

 There are two approaches to dependency depending on what you're developing: